 1. Reliance Industries – Turning Weakness Into Strength

 When you hear the name Reliance, what probably pops into your mind is petroleum or telecom production.
 The company exports 15% of our nation’s total export through oil and gas.
 The main countries and regions Reliance exports to include Europe, Africa, and America.
-Without a doubt, Reliance is among the top export companies in India.
+Without a doubt, Reliance is among the top export companies in India with an extensive International buyers list.
 But, did you know that Reliance also owns Asia’s largest mango orchard?
 This is how a mango orchard saved the world’s largest refinery in the world.

 Dhirubhai Ambani Lakhibag Amrayee, which is what the orchard is called, produces a whopping 127 varieties of mangoes every year.
 These include household Indian names such as Kesar, Alphonso, Ratna, Sindhu, Neelam, and Amrapali.
 Reliance takes it up a notch by also producing foreign types of mangoes including Tommy Atkins and Kent.
 Both Indian and foreign mangoes are sold locally as well as exported internationally on a large scale.
 The question arises- how exactly did the top export company manage to place themselves into the market of the popular summer fruit, and establish one of the largest mango orchards in the world?